selo796/find-unused-css/README.md

 ## What is next?

  - Improving the output instead of command line
+ - Enable ignoring HTML files
- - Reading configuration from a json file instead of command line with
+ - Read config file from command line
-    - Support for multiple css files
-    - Ignore HTML files
  - Support for attribute selectors
  - Support for AngularJS